 Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
 The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
-There are no reported archaeological materials or significant cultural properties within a half-mile radius of the proposed project location.
-There is one (1) archaeological site and no NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-00697 is located.
-The Pre-Columbian site MA-1 consisted of a scatter with lithic artifacts; recommended for additional studies.
-The closest freshwater body is approximately 0.19 mi (0.31 km) west of the project area.
-The size of the proposed project activities is very small (0.097 acres or 4,216 sq ft)) and construction of public roads, residential structures, agricultural infrastructure and practices has impacted the surrounding terrain.
+There is one reported archaeological material or significant cultural property within a half-mile radius of the proposed project location, site UA-35 (SHPO-UA0100035) or UT-35.
+No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-03822 is located.
+The closest freshwater body is approximately 0.05 mi (0.08 km) north of the project area.
+The size of the proposed project activities are very small (0.027549 acres) and construction of public roads, utilities, residential structures, and agricultural practices has impacted the surrounding terrain.
 Therefore, no historic properties will be affected by the proposed project activities.

-PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM
+PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM REGROW PUERTO RICO PROGRAM Section 106 NHPA Effect Determination GOVERNMENT OF PUERTO RICO DEPARIMENT OF HOUSING

-ReGrow Puerto Rico Program

-Section 106 NHPA Effect Determination
+Applicant: Hacienda Chile

-Case ID: PR-RGRW-00697 City: Moca
+Case ID: PR-RGRW-03822 City: Utuado